 - a combined tracking area update request or a periodic tracking area update , if the MM context variable "VLR-Reliable" for the MS is set to "false" (see subclause 5.7.3).

 The MME shall determine the new location area identification as follows:

+if the MME received a combined attach request or combined tracking area update request from the UE with an indication for non-EPS SMS-only service, the MME may allocate a location area specifically configured for that case;

+else,

-if the MME received an attach request from the UE, or a combined tracking area update request from the UE with a GUTI information element which is not mapped from a P-TMSI/RAI, the MME shall set the new location area identification to a default location area identification.
+if the MME received a combined attach request from the UE, or a combined tracking area update request from the UE with a GUTI information element which is not mapped from a P-TMSI/RAI, the MME shall set the new location area identification to a default location area identification.
 This default location area identification, configured in the MME, may be determined depending on the current tracking area and the current E-UTRAN cell global identity where the UE is located; or

 - if the MME received a combined tracking area update request from the UE and the GUTI information element is mapped from a P-TMSI/RAI, the location area identification is retrieved from the RAI.